Pigmy Rattlesnake Care Sheet

 It is very important to ensure that the last meal eaten has been completely digested and passed and the snakes are at a healthy weight before attempting hibernation.
 By the beginning of November, the snakes are in full darkness and cold temps (45-55 deg, not as crucial for duskys).
 It is important to disturb them as little as possible during this process, only checking the water periodically in the dimmest light that is safe to work with.
 The snakes are awake and aware throughout hibernation, and, although slow, they are capable of delivering a bite.

 Around mid February, start gradually increasing ambient temperatures and photoperiods over a two week span until things are back to pre-hibernation levels.
 I usually wait until they appear active and begin cruising the enclosure before feeding the first post-hibernation meal, which should be a little smaller than usual.
+Using a Zoo Med ReptiTemp Digital Infrared Thermometer will help regulate and observe the temperatures in your habitat.
 Gravid females may eat up to the day they birth their litter or not at all until they birth their litter.
 Some females will appear gravid when you bring them up, others may take a while to show.

 As soon as you’re fairly certain a female is gravid, it is a good idea to house her alone.
 I typically move my gravid females to a thermostat-controlled (86 degrees) shoebox rack with clean aspen or newspaper bedding.
 There is usually a pre-birth shed about a week before the event.
 When the time is right, she will drop anywhere between 3 and 15 babies but less or more are possible.
 Surprisingly, most pigmy rattlesnakes are born already opaque or even already in the process of shedding.
 It is common practice to leave the babies with her for a few days, and this may make the difference between the neonates being eager feeders or not.
 If you’ve reached this point, congratulations!
 Now the real work begins…GOOD LUCK